jekil/awesome-hacking/Readme.rst

 - `Voltron <https://github.com/snare/voltron>`_ - An extensible debugger UI toolkit written in Python.
 It aims to improve the user experience of various debuggers (LLDB, GDB, VDB and WinDbg) by enabling the attachment of utility views that can retrieve and display data from the debugger host.
 - `WinDbg <https://developer.microsoft.com/en-us/windows/hardware/windows-driver-kit>`_ - Windows Driver Kit and WinDbg.
 - `WinHex <http://www.winhex.com/winhex/>`_ - A hexadecimal editor, helpful in the realm of computer forensics, data recovery, low-level data processing, and IT security.
+- `Unlinker <https://github.com/jonwil/unlinker>`_ - Unlinker is a tool that can rip functions out of Visual C++ compiled binaries and produce Visual C++ COFF object files.
 - `UPX <https://upx.github.io>`_ - The Ultimate Packer for eXecutables.
 - `X64_dbg <http://x64dbg.com>`_ - An open-source x64/x32 debugger for windows.